 Obtaining compensation for injuries suffered in an electric scooter accident is a daunting task.
 Even at a speed of 15 mph, e-scooters have outpaced proposed ordinances that have stalled in many cities and counties.
 Rental companies have also protected themselves from personal injury lawsuits through their user agreements, while insurance companies mostly exclude accidents and injuries when users are injured in accidents.

-Seek the advice and counsel of an experienced and effective personal injury lawyer as soon as possible after being injured in any e-scooter accident.
+Seek the advice and counsel of an experienced and effective personal injury lawyer as soon as possible after being injured in an e-scooter accident.

-Our Texas personal injury Attorneys has been helping accident victims across the southern United States recover from their injuries and win millions of dollars in settlements since 2006.
-Contact our award-winning e-scooter accident Attorneys today at (512) 553-4994 to schedule your free consultation.
+Our Austin personal injury attorneys have been helping accident victims across the southern United States recover from their injuries and win millions of dollars in settlements since 2006.
+Contact our award-winning e-scooter Accident Attorneys today at (512) 883-0277 to schedule your free consultation.